adamvinueza/notes/README.md

 ls $(dirname ~)
 ls `dirname ~`
 ```
-# Installing Go with Homebrew
+##Installing Go with Homebrew
-The latest version is 1.13.
+The latest version is 1.14.

 You can remove earlier versions of go by removing `usr/local/bin/go`.
 If it is
 symbolically linked, find it using `readlink` (see above).